 - Add butter and mash until melted, then add milk and salt.
 Mash until smooth.

 - Spread onto pie, use a fork to rough up the surface (rougher surface = more golden bits).
 Sprinkle with paremsan, drizzle with butter (or skip this and just drizzle with olive oil)

 - Bake for 25 - 30 minutes or until golden on top and bubbling on the edges.
 Stick a knife into the middle to ensure it is piping hot.

 - Stand for 5 minutes before serving, garnished with fresh thyme leaves if desired.

 That’s what Dozer looks like when he’s peeved.
-In this case, I’m pretty sure he’s cranky because he squeezed himself under this tiny table, waited so patiently for me to finish taking photos and he didn’t get a taste test.
+He’s cranky because he squeezed himself under this tiny table, waited so patiently for me to finish taking photos and he didn’t get a taste test!